 The project focused on the under-5s and employed a number of research strategies to formally explore a strong observation by coaches and teachers in the swim industry that young swimmers are more confident, more articulate, more social and perhaps even a little ‘smarter’ than their non-swimming peers.

-A large survey was conducted each year asking parent to report on their children’s development.
-The responses were then correlated and compared to the expected progression through developmental milestones.
-To test the veracity of this data, a sample of swimming children was then further assessed by developmental psychologists using internationally approved testing methods.
+A large survey each year asks parents to report on their children’s development.
+They then correlate the responses and are put in comparison to the expected progression through developmental milestones.
+To test the veracity of this data, a sample of swimming children is then put under further assessment by developmental psychologists with internationally approved testing methods.

 Laurie Lawrence, Australia’s water safety (www.kidsalive.com.au) advocate and baby teaching expert has been researching and documenting infant learn to swim since 1975.
 During this time he has also anecdotally observed infants and young children receive numerous benefits from participating in learn-to-swim programs.